 Developing Built-in Native Apps

-The directory structure of the sample app must be as follows:
+The directory structure of the sample native app will be as follows:

 └── com.example.app.nativeqt/